RimasSaad/profile-app/README.md

 - Component-based structure
 - Responsive design principles
 - Clean and accessible form elements
+- Local state management and browser storage with localStorage

 No backend or data storage is implemented.
 All data is mock and handled locally with React state.